Captainmango/php-playgorund/notes/basics/01_php_basics.md

 ## Variables

-PHP is a staticly typed language but by default is not (you can opt into strict typing by using:
+PHP is not a strictly typed language by default (but you can opt into strict typing by using:
 ```php
 declare(strict_types=1);